 Why do dogs chew?

 Puppies chew mainly because their teeth are coming in and it hurts.
-Chewing on things helps relieve some of that pain.
+Chewing helps relieve some of that pain.
 Puppy “teething” tends to be at its worst between 1 to 8 weeks and again at 4 to 6 months.
 Although puppies will outgrow the teething stage, they may continue to be a destructive chewer if not properly corrected.

 Stop Your Puppy’s Destructive Chewing